 Cracked teeth are among the most common dental problems that occur, and as people now retain their original teeth for longer and longer, the likelihood of cracked teeth has increased.
 When your teeth crack, our skilled dentists can provide treatments to restore the tooth and help you regain a healthy, functional smile.
-For more information about cracked teeth and to schedule your appointment with Dr. Andrew Smith and Dr. Bradley Smith in Murray, Utah, call Wasatch Gentle Dental at 801-262-6661.
+For more information about cracked teeth and to schedule your appointment with Dr. Andrew Smith and Dr. Jason Wareham in Murray, Utah, call Wasatch Gentle Dental at 801-262-6661.

 Teeth may crack for many reasons, including biting on hard objects, grinding and clenching of the teeth (bruxism), or as a result of trauma.
 When tooth enamel cracks, the pain can be momentarily debilitating.
 However, if there is no pressure on the crack, there may be no consistent discomfort.
 Biting actions cause the crack to gradually widen, exposing the inner portions of the tooth, and eventually damaging the pulp and causing an infection.